History of Kyiv (1362–1657): 17th century

 In 1615, Orthodox citizens of Kiev founded the Kyiv Epiphany Brotherhood, which opened the Brotherhood Monastery and the Brotherhood School.

 In 1620, a new Orthodox Metropolis of Kiev, Galicia and all Rus' (1620–1686) was created.
 The Brotherhood received from the Patriarch of Constantinople the status of a self-governing unit (stauropegion), independent of the Metropolitan of Kiev.

 In 1632, the Orthodox Kyiv-Mohyla Academy was founded, modelled on Jesuit educational institutions.

 The townspeople of Kiev were involved in the Cossack wars led by Taras Triasylo in 1630 and Pavlo But in 1637–1638.

 In 1649, Kiev was captured by Cossack troops during the Khmelnytsky Uprising.
 Bohdan Khmelnytsky made a triumphant entry into the city to the cheers of the Kyiv residents and Orthodox clergy.
 Kyiv became the centre of the Cossack Kyiv Regiment and Hundred.
 In May 1649, the Cossacks carried out a brutal three-day pogrom of the nobility, Catholic clergy, monasteries and churches.
 The pogrom was provoked by a townsman named Polegenkyi from Khmelnytsky's entourage.

-In 1651, Kyiv was captured by the troops of Lithuanian Hetman Janusz Radziwiłł (1612–1655), who burned down Podil (the Lower City).
+On 4 August 1651, Kyiv was captured by the troops of Lithuanian Hetman Janusz Radziwiłł (1612–1655), who burned down Podil (the Lower City).
+The Lithuanian troops withdrew from Kyiv after a one-month occupation due to an outbreak of plague, which caused heavy losses.
+However, the city returned under the Polish–Lithuanian control as a result of Bila Tserkva Treaty.

-On 4 June 1652, one of the Cossacks who was sympathetic to Adam Kysil secretly informed the voivode about the defeat of the crown army at Batog, advising him to leave Kyiv quickly, which he did immediately that night.
+On 4 June 1652, one of the Cossacks who was sympathetic to Adam Kysil secretly informed the voivode about the defeat of the crown army at Batih, advising him to leave Kyiv quickly, which he did immediately that night.
 The nobles, who learned of this, hastily left the city.
 Those who did not manage to leave by noon were not allowed to leave the city.
 Kyiv was returned to the Cossacks.